theochem/horton/doc/ref_gaussian_basis.rst

 .. include:: basis.rst.inc

-Note that the basis set names are case-insensitive in Horton.
+Note that the basis set names are case-insensitive in HORTON.
 These basis sets were taken from the EMSL library (https://bse.pnl.gov/bse/portal).
 When publishing results obtained with these basis sets, please cite the following references [feller1996]_ and [Didier2007]_.